 - Non-refundable tax credits: Once that tax liability is calculated, these credits directly reduce that liability but cannot take it below zero.
 The qualifying amount is multiplied by the applicable federal or provincial rate (usually the lowest bracket rate) to calculate the credit value.
 The federal rate is 15% and Ontario’s is 5.05%.

-- Refundable tax credits: This results in the amount payable to the individual, even when tax liability has been reduced to zero.
+- Refundable tax credits: This results in the amount payable to the taxpayer, even when tax liability has been reduced to zero.

 This is a non-refundable credit, available both federally and provincially.
 Using tax form T2201, the disability must be certified by a qualified medical practitioner as being both severe (i.e., blindness, conditions requiring life-sustaining therapy, a marked restriction in speaking or hearing, walking, feeding, dressing, elimination or a marked restriction in everyday mental functions) and prolonged (lasting, or expected to last, continuously for at least 12 months).

-The basic federal amount is $7,766.
-A supplement worth as much as $4,530 may be available for children under age 18, though the value is reduced if certain attendant care expenses are claimed for the child.
+The basic federal amount is $8,113.
+A supplement worth as much as $4,733 may be available for children under age 18, though the value is reduced if certain child and attendant care expenses are claimed for the child.

 Disability supports deduction

-A disabled individual may deduct qualifying, out-of-pocket expenses incurred to work, go to school or conduct grant-supported research.
-The individual may not deduct amounts already claimed under the medical expense credit (whether claimed by the individual personally or on his behalf as a dependant), or amounts already reimbursed by health insurance plans or through other non-taxable payments.
+A disabled person may deduct qualifying out-of-pocket expenses incurred to work, go to school or conduct grant-supported research.
+The person may not deduct amounts already claimed under the medical expense credit (whether claimed personally or on his behalf as a dependant), or amounts already reimbursed by health insurance plans or through other non-taxable payments.
 Generally, the deduction cannot exceed the person’s earned income for the year, calculated using CRA Form T929.

 Medical expense credit

-An individual may claim eligible medical expenses, whether incurred in Canada or elsewhere, that’ll be paid in any 12-month period.
+A person may claim eligible medical expenses, whether incurred in Canada or elsewhere, that will be paid in any 12-month period.

 Special rules apply to attendant care expenses, and whether the care was received at home or in a facility.
 This is a non-refundable tax credit, equal to expenses that exceed the lesser of $2,268, (indexed annually) and 3% of the disabled person’s net income.
 Ontario’s medical expense credit also uses a lesser-of formula, being its own prescribed dollar value, $2,302, and 3% of the disabled person’s net income.